-Policy CIR-24: The County, in coordination with NVTA's TDM division, shall update its Transportation System Management Ordinance (Chapter 10.28 of the County Code) to include measures that reduce commute trips to workplaces within the unincorporated County and a program to oversee implementation.
+Policy CIR-20: The County shall update its Transportation System Management Ordinance (Chapter 10.28 of the County Code) to include measures that reduce commute trips to workplaces within the unincorporated County and a program to oversee implementation.

-Action Item CIR-24.1: The County will support implementation of a ride-matching or ridesharing service pilot program.
+Action Item CIR-20.1: The County will support implementation of a harvest season ride-matching or ridesharing service pilot program.

-Action Item CIR-24.2: The County will promote telecommuting at office-based businesses throughout the County.
+Action Item CIR-20.2: The County will promote telecommuting at office-based businesses throughout the County.

-Action Item CIR-24.3: The County will periodically report to the Board of Supervisors on the results of the monitoring of vehicle trips and the evaluation of TDM effectiveness at non-residential developments.
+Action Item CIR-20.3: The County will periodically report to the Board of Supervisors on the results of the monitoring of vehicle trips and the evaluation of TDM effectiveness at non-residential developments.